pfy/1brc/README.md

-# Swift code for the 1billion row challange
+# Swift code for the 1billion row challenge
 This is a swift implementation for the 1 billion row challenge on https://github.com/gunnarmorling/1brc .